PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ![hello world](https://user-images.githubusercontent.com/13696193/44960047-1f7f6380-aec6-11e8-9d5e-12ef935bcade.jpg)

 Or how about a ***custom GUI*** in 1 line of code?
-No kidding this is a valid program and it uses Elements and produce the same Widgets like you normally would in a tkinter program.
-It's just been compacted together is all, strictly for demonstration purposes as there's no need to go that extreme in compactness, unless you have a reason to and then you can be thankful it's possible to do.
+No kidding.
+This is a valid program, and it uses Elements to produce the same Widgets that you normally would use in a tkinter program.
+But it has been compacted together, strictly for demonstration purposes -- there's normally no need to go that extreme in compactness, unless you have a reason to and then you can be thankful it's possible to do.

 ```python
 import PySimpleGUI as sg